T-Gopinath/Docs/Spring-SpringBoot-Micro.md

 ____________________________________________________________________________
  ### Q) How does spring boot simplify the management of application secrets and sensitive conigurations, especially when deployed in different environments ?

+     1. Externalized Configuration

+          Spring Boot follows the “externalized configuration” principle, which means sensitive information (like database passwords, API keys, tokens) is not hard-coded or packaged within the application JAR.

+          Configuration can be defined in:
+               application.properties or application.yml
+               Environment variables
+               Command-line arguments
+               OS-level system properties
+               External config files (outside the JAR/WAR)

+         ✅ Benefit: Secrets can vary per environment (e.g., dev vs. prod) without modifying or rebuilding the application.

+     2. Spring Profiles
+          Profiles (spring.profiles.active) allow environment-specific configurations.
+          Example:

+               ``# application-dev.yml
+db.password: dev-password

+# application-prod.yml
+db.password: ${DB_PASSWORD}
+``

+            * In production, you can inject the secret via an environment variable instead of storing it in the file.
+            * Spring automatically loads the right profile’s configuration based on the active profile.

+          ✅ Benefit: Each environment has its own isolated configuration file with minimal risk of leakage.

+     3. Environment Variables & System Properties
+          Spring Boot can directly map environment variables to configuration properties.

+          Example:
+               ``export SPRING_DATASOURCE_PASSWORD=secret123
+``

+     In your application.yml:

+          `` spring:
+  datasource:
+    password: ${SPRING_DATASOURCE_PASSWORD}
+``
+     ✅ Benefit: Secrets can be managed securely at the OS or container level, avoiding plaintext in code repositories.

+     4. Integration with Secret Management Tools

+          Spring Boot integrates smoothly with secret managers, enabling secure and centralized secret handling.
+          Common integrations:
+               * Spring Cloud Config Server: Centralized configuration management, can encrypt/decrypt sensitive values.
+               * Spring Cloud Vault: Integration with HashiCorp Vault to fetch secrets securely at runtime.
+               * Spring Cloud AWS / Azure Key Vault / GCP Secret Manager: Automatically retrieves secrets from cloud providers’ secret stores.

+         ✅ Benefit: Secrets are never stored in the app or config files—fetched securely at runtime.

+     5. Encryption Support (Spring Cloud Config) Sensitive properties can be encrypted using the Config Server:
+          Example:

+               ``my.secret={cipher}AQBsdn93...
+               ``
+          Spring decrypts these automatically using a server-side key during startup.

+      ✅ Benefit: Adds security even if configuration files are exposed.

+     6. Docker & Kubernetes Integration
+          When deploying to containers or Kubernetes:
+               * Secrets are stored as Docker secrets or Kubernetes Secrets.
+               * Spring Boot automatically reads them from mounted files or environment variables.

+          ✅ Benefit: Secure by design in cloud-native deployments.
 ____________________________________________________________________________
  ### Q) Explain spring boot's approach to handle asynchronous operations.